sglavoie/sglavoie.github.io-source/content/automation/0014_exponentiation_in_modular_arithmetic_made_easy.md

 Slug: exponentiation-in-modular-arithmetic-made-easy
 Authors: Sébastien Lavoie
 Summary: While playing around in the Python interpreter to validate answers to mathematical questions, I quickly found out that very large exponents are dealt with very inefficiently by default as they are simply evaluated as is.
 That's where Python came to its own rescue.
+Description: While playing around in the Python interpreter to validate answers to mathematical questions, I quickly found out that very large exponents are dealt with very inefficiently by default as they are simply evaluated as is.
+That's where Python came to its own rescue.

 The following Python script will by no means provide any useful idea to compete against the